 Students are admitted to specific campuses depending on whether they are taking face-to-face classes or enrolled as a Distance Learning student.
 You must take courses offered within your campus.
-This error message cannot be overridden without the student switching the campus to which they were admitted to.
+This error message cannot be overridden without the student switching the campus to which they were admitted.
 Use the Distance Only Change of Status form to change your status to a Distance Learning student.
-Changing from Distance Learning (online) student to a face-to-face student will result in an increase of tuition and fees.
+Changing from a Distance Learning (online) student to a face-to-face student will result in an increase of tuition and fees.

 C/I Required on Override

 Consent of the instructor is required for this course.
 Students must have instructor’s signature on an Override form.
 Not all overrides are approved.
 This restriction is put on by the instructor.

-The course is restricted to students of a certain class standing to (i.e., Open to class level of senior).
-Students may get an Override form signed by the instructor, or the instructor may enter an electronic override which will allow the student to add the class through their CyberBear registration page.
+The course is restricted to students of a certain class standing to (i.e. open to class level of senior).
+Students may get an Registration Override form signed by the instructor, or the instructor may enter an electronic override which will allow the student to add the class through their CyberBear registration page.
 The decision to grant an override is at the instructor’s discretion, and is not a guarantee.”

 The section is full and does not permit waitlisting.
 For 500 & 600-level courses, students may obtain a Registration Override at the discretion of the instructor.

 The course is full and the student has the ability to add to the waitlist.
 Classes that have a waitlist cannot be overridden with an instructor’s signature on an override form until the first day of class.
 Once classes have begun, instructors can override waitlists at their discretion using a paper or electronic override.
 Please note that not all overrides are approved.